BMW Lemon Law Information

+A lemon vehicle is one that is under warranty and has defects that the manufacturer is unwilling or unable to fix.
+While each state has its own set of lemon laws, generally lemon law states that if your vehicle has a substantial impairment to its safety, use, or value, and BMW cannot repair it in a reasonable number of repair attempts then you might be driving a BMW lemon.
 When you purchase or lease a BMW, the manufacturer or its representative is responsible for upholding any express warranties it made.
 If you wind up with a lemon and the manufacturer won’t repurchase, replace or compensate you, you will want to speak to a Lemon Law attorney about your legal options.
-For a free consultation with a lawyer who specializes in Lemon Law cases, contact The Lemon Law Experts at 877-885-5366.
+For a consultation with a law firm that specializes in California Lemon Law cases, contact the Lemon Law Experts today!

 Common Issues with BMW Lemons